Cuprate/cuprate/storage/database/README.md

 the user can select which database backend they use. -->

 # Feature flags
-The `service` module requires the `service` feature to be enabled.
-See the module for more documentation.

 Different database backends are enabled by the feature flags:
 - `heed` (LMDB)
 - `redb`